scottviteri/MarkovianTraining/README.md

 # MarkovianTraining

 This project implements and evaluates various reinforcement learning algorithms for training language models on question-answering tasks, with a focus on chain-of-thought (CoT) reasoning.
+The code implements the figures for "Markovian Transformers for Informative Language Modeling" (https://arxiv.org/abs/2404.18988).

 ## Installation
 ```